felixlu/awesome-stars/topics.md

 ## self-hosted

+- [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
+Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
+Including Cloud, LLMs, WireGuard, Automati
 - [YaoApp/yao](https://github.com/YaoApp/yao) - :rocket: A performance app engine to create web services and applications in minutes.Suitable for AI, IoT, Industrial Internet, Connected Vehicles, DevOps, Energy, Finance and many other use-cases.
 - [wallabag/wallabag](https://github.com/wallabag/wallabag) - wallabag is a self hostable application for saving web pages: Save and classify articles.
 Read them later.
 Freely.
 - [meienberger/runtipi](https://github.com/meienberger/runtipi) - Tipi is a homeserver for everyone!
 One command setup, one click installs for your favorites self-hosted apps. ✨
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
-- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Framework to build admin panels, internal tools, and dashboards.
+- [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 - [getsentry/self-hosted](https://github.com/getsentry/self-hosted) - Sentry, feature-complete and packaged up for low-volume deployments and proofs-of-concept
 - [gogs/gogs](https://github.com/gogs/gogs) - Gogs is a painless self-hosted Git service